KeylinHidalgoBarrios/Secureworks-SQA/README.md

   - Use all settings by default
 ### ReversedWordAssessment project
 - Download and Install [Python](https://www.python.org/downloads/)
+  - Make sure you activate the 'Add python to environment variables' checkbox
 - Install IDE [Visual Studio Code](https://code.visualstudio.com/download)
   - Download installer for your SO
   - Install